turtle225/Battle-Brothers-Damage-Calculator/README.md

 If these instructions are in any way unclear then let me know how I can improve them.

+Also included is a file called data.txt which includes information on hp/armor statistics and calculator relevant perks for all enemies as well as weapon data for most weapons and Beasts.

 Thank you.

 Author: turtle225